Not sure if Wing It On! is right for you?

 Potential Mitigations

-- An experienced franchise accountant should thoroughly review all financial statements, including footnotes, to assess the franchisor's viability and capital adequacy.
+• An experienced franchise accountant must review all financial statements, including footnotes and the concerning interim statements, to assess cash flow and solvency.

 High Franchisee Turnover